 The transition of several regulators to the use of CPI(H)-based rates of return has meant that index-linked yields need to be converted from an RPI to a CPI(H) basis.
-Regulators, and the CMA, have typically relied on externally-anchored inflation assumptions14 or inflation forecasts from official sources, such as the OBR, rather than forecasting inflation themselves.
+Sector regulators and the CMA have typically relied on externally-anchored inflation assumptions,26 or inflation forecasts from official sources like the OBR, rather than forecasting inflation themselves.
 Ofcom estimates the cost of capital in nominal terms and typically uses OBR long-run RPI forecasts to convert index-linked yields into nominal values.